shermozle/SnowCannon/README.md

 ## How SnowCannon works

-In a nutshell: SnowCannon receives events from the [SnowPlow JavaScript tracker] [snowplow-js], sets/updates a third-party user tracking cookie, and logs the event in gzipped files to S3.
+In a nutshell: SnowCannon receives events from the [SnowPlow JavaScript tracker] [snowplow-js], sets/updates a third-party user tracking cookie, and logs the events in gzipped files to Amazon S3.

 In pseudocode terms: